5 / 162+ Google Reviews

 What Is Static Pressure?

 Static pressure measures how hard your HVAC system is working to push air through your ductwork.
-Think of it like blood pressure for your home's heating and cooling system.
+Think of it like blood pressure for your home’s HVAC system.

 • Normal range: 0.5 to 0.82 inches of water column (IWC)